Hamlen History, Family Crest & Coats of Arms

 Migration of the Hamlen family to Ireland

 Some of the Hamlen family moved to Ireland, but this topic is not covered in this excerpt.

-Another 51 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 31 words (2 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hamlen family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Hamlen or a variant listed above: James Hamlin, who came to Barnstable, MA in 1639; James, Joyce, Margaret, Phillip, Hamlin, who all settled in Virginia in 1653; Ezekiel Hamlin, who was on record in Boston in 1655.

 |Contemporary Notables of the name Hamlen (post 1700)

 - James C. Hamlen (b.
-1852), American Democrat politician, Candidate for U.S. Representative from Maine 1st District, 1906
+1852), American Democratic Party politician, Candidate for U.S. Representative from Maine 1st District, 1906

 - The Political Graveyard: Alphabetical Name Index.
 (Retrieved 2016, January 26) .
 Retrieved from http://politicalgraveyard.com/alpha/index.html